Introduction

 • RecordIO-style streams carrying JSON records

-• Output format in S3 (current)
+• Outputs in S3

-• Compressed WAL segments containing NDJSON/RecordIO frames
+• Compressed WAL segments containing NDJSON/RecordIO frames (when segment output is enabled)

 When to use EdgeMQ